liricalcode/KDEThinkpad-DOTFILES/README.md

   <img src="screenshots/rice4.png" width="49%"/>
 </p>

 > Personal dotfiles for quick setup on a fresh machine.
-Some configs may be edited versions of others' work — attribution will be added where I can track it down.
+Some configs may be edited versions of others' work credit will be added where I can track it down.

 > ⚠️ **Heads up:** This is tailored to my specific setup.
 Just grab what you need and place the files manually — check [PACKAGES.md](PACKAGES.md) for required programs.